rmac-silva/DnDYonder/readme.md

 # Changelog
-## Visual Revamp
-- Revamp the creation menus to be more user friendly.

-## Improve WikiDot fetching
-- Add a loading spinner when fetching items from WikiDot.
+## Database Management Improvements
+- A way to edit or delete created classes, weapons etc...
+This has to be done only by admins!
+We can't let anyone delete anything.
+  Create a backend admin user and only allow that user to perform these actions.
+Only show the delete button if the user is an admin, checked at login.
-- Add a fetch for classes.
+- Alternatively, create a python terminal for editing and deleting the DB items.